 John Frederick Orth was born in Rott, Alsace, France, on May 20, 1821.
 He learned to brew beer while in Rott and honed his skills as a brewer after leaving in 1840.
 Before immigrating to America, Orth traveled to Germany, Italy, and Spain.
-In 1847 he arrived in America, landing in Erie, Pennsylvania.
+In 1847, he arrived in America, landing in Erie, Pennsylvania.
 On August 6, 1849, Orth married Mary Weinell.
 Not long after their wedding, the couple moved to Galena, Illinois, before settling in St. Anthony, MN, in July of the following year.
-Orth and his "very pregnant wife" were the area's first German settlers.
+Orth and his "very pregnant wife" were among the area's earliest German settlers.

 Orth began construction of a brewery near the Mississippi River shortly after his and his wife's arrival to the area.
 The first beer produced at the John Orth Brewing Company was made on November 1, 1850.
 Located at 1228 Marshall Ave NE, the small 18' x 30' wooden structure was the first commercial brewery in Hennepin County and the second in Minnesota, behind Saint Paul's Yoerg Brewing Company.
 Lager beers were available, but because the brewery was in a Yankee settlement with very few Germans, it initially featured ale and porter beers.
 On December 17, 1850, an ad Orth ran in the Minnesota Democrat formally announced the brewery's opening and lauded the superior taste of its product.

 Mr. and Mrs. Orth had put down roots in the lumber city and soon began expanding their family.
 The couple's eldest son, John W., was born in St. Anthony on September 9, 1850.
 He was the first of six children, four boys and two girls, to be born into the family over the next eleven years.
 Their second son, Charles, passed away at the age of seven.